 Politician Charles Nesbitt Wilson was born June 1, 1933, in the small town of Trinity, Texas.
 He attended public schools there and graduated from Trinity High School in 1951.
 While attending Sam Houston State University in Huntsville, Texas, Wilson was appointed to the United States Naval Academy.
 Wilson received a bachelor's degree, graduating eighth from the bottom of his class in 1956.

 From 1956 to 1960, Wilson served in the U.S. Navy, attaining the rank of lieutenant.
-Having graduated as a gunnery office, he was assigned to a destroyer that searched for Soviet submarines.
-He then took a top secret post the Pentagon as part of an intelligence unit that evaluated the Soviet Union's nuclear forces.
+Having graduated as a gunnery officer, he was assigned to a destroyer that searched for Soviet submarines.
+He then took a top secret post at the Pentagon as part of an intelligence unit that evaluated the Soviet Union's nuclear forces.

 For the next dozen years, Wilson made a name for himself as the "liberal from Lufkin."
 He supported abortion rights and the Equal Rights Amendment.
 Wilson also battled for regulation of utilities, Medicaid, tax exemptions for the elderly and a minimum wage bill.

 In 1972, Wilson was elected to the U.S. House of Representatives from the Second District of Texas, taking office the following January.
 By this time, Wilson had picked up the nickname "Good Time Charlie" for his notorious personal life.
 He staffed his office with young, tall and attractive women who were dubbed "Charlie's Angels" by other members of Congress.

 Wilson rarely spoke on the House floor and was never associated with any of the great legislative issues of his day.
 He angered colleagues like Pat Schroeder, a Colorado Democrat, by calling her "Babycakes," later admitting he had been a "reckless and rowdy public servant" at times.